trbs/bucky/README.rst

 metric names.
 The default translator attempts to make a best guess but this can result in slightly less than pretty Graphite trees.

-For this reason, Bucky has configurable converters.
+For this reason, Bucky2 has configurable converters.
 These are keyed off the CollectD plugin name.
 The input to these functions is a representation of the CollectD metric that looks like such::